Haivision/srt-rfc/draft-sharabayko-mops-srt-00.md

 ~~~~
 {: #keymaterial-extension-structure title="Key Material Extension structure"}

-0 ( ): 1 bit.
+S ( ): 1 bit.
 Value: {0}
-: This is a fixed-width field that is a remnant from the header of a previous design (VF).
+: This is a fixed-width field that is a remnant from the header of a previous design.

 Version (V): 3 bits.
 Value: {1}
 : This is a fixed-width field that indicates the SRT version:

   - 1: initial version

 Packet Type (PT): 4 bits.
 Value: {2}
 : This is a fixed-width field that indicates the Packet Type:

   - 0: Reserved
   - 1: MSmsg
   - 2: KMmsg
   - 7: Reserved to discriminate MPEG-TS packet (0x47=sync byte)

 Signature (Sign): 16 bits.
 Value: {0x2029}
 : This is a fixed-width field that contains the signature ‘HAI‘ encoded as a